harness/flag_cleanup/README.md

 # Flag Cleanup

-Piranha plugin wraps the [uber/piranha](https://github.com/uber/piranha/blob/master/POLYGLOT_README.md#polyglot-piranha) feature flag cleanup tool.
+The flag cleanup plugin wraps the [uber/piranha](https://github.com/uber/piranha/blob/master/POLYGLOT_README.md#polyglot-piranha) feature flag cleanup tool.
 For the usage information and a listing of the available options please take a look at the [docs](./DOCS.md).

 ## Build
 Build the image with the following command: